DaanHessen/ASCII-blobs/README.md

 [![screenshot of portfolio using ASCII-blobs][product-screenshot]](https://daanhessen.nl)

-A library that offers beautiful animated ASCII backgrounds using gaussian metaball rendering.
-It's highly customizable and performs great.
-I originally made this concept for my [portfolio](https://daanhessen.nl), but decided to expand on it and turn it into a library for others to use because I liked it so much.
+Animated ASCII backgrounds using gaussian metaball rendering.
+It's fast, customizable, and framework-agnostic.
+I originally built this for my [portfolio](https://daanhessen.nl), but liked it enough to package it up for everyone else.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>